Radiological warfare: Early development

+Treaty attempt

 Salted nuclear weapons

 A salted bomb is a nuclear weapon that is equipped with a large quantity of radiologically inert salting material.
 The radiological warfare agents are produced through neutron capture by the salting materials of the neutron radiation emitted by the nuclear weapon.
 This avoids the problems of having to stockpile the highly radioactive material, as it is produced when the bomb explodes.
 The result is a more intense fallout than from regular nuclear weapons and can render an area uninhabitable for a long period.

 The cobalt bomb is an example of a radiological warfare weapon, where cobalt-59 is converted to cobalt-60 by neutron capture.
 Initially, gamma radiation of the nuclear fission products from an equivalent sized "clean" fission-fusion-fission bomb (assuming the amount of radioactive dust particles generated are equal) are much more intense than cobalt-60: 15,000 times more intense at 1 hour; 35 times more intense at 1 week; 5 times more intense at 1 month; and about equal at 6 months.
 Thereafter fission drops off rapidly so that cobalt-60 fallout is 8 times more intense than fission at 1 year and 150 times more intense at 5 years.
 The very long-lived isotopes produced by fission would overtake the cobalt-60 again after about 75 years.

-Other salted bomb variants that don't use cobalt have also been theorized.
-For example, salting with sodium-24, which because of its 15-hour half-life results in intense radiation.
+Other salted bomb variants that do not use cobalt have also been theorized.
+For example, salting with sodium-23, that transmutes to sodium-24, which because of its 15-hour half-life results in intense radiation.

 Surface-burst nuclear weapons

-An air burst is preferred if the effects of thermal radiation and blast wave is to be maximized for an area (i.e. formation of mach stem, and not shielded by terrain).
+An air burst is preferred if the effects of thermal radiation and blast wave is to be maximized for an area (i.e. area covered by direct line of sight and sufficient luminosity to cause burning, and formation of mach stem respectively).
 Both fission and fusion weapons will irradiate the detonation site with neutron radiation, causing neutron activation of the material there.
-Fission bombs will also contribute with the bomb-material residue.
+Fission and fusion weapons (which derive most of their energy from fission reactions) release fission product fallout, which if the bomb is air burst will be dispersed globally.
 Air will not form isotopes useful for radiological warfare when neutron-activated.
-By detonating them at or near the surface instead, the ground will be vaporized, become radioactive, and when it cools down and condenses into particles cause significant fallout.
+By detonating them at or near the surface instead, in a ground burst, the ground will be vaporized, become radioactive, and when it cools down and condenses into particles cause significant fallout.